 The official newsletters from the former Gibson County Historical Society are now available for browsing and searching in our collection.

 Oakland City Historical Court Docket

-View the historic court docket found in the library that covers the traveling judge visits from 1884-1896.
+View an historic court docket that covers traveling judge visits from 1884-1896.
 The collection if part of to a grant funded by the U.S. Institute of Museum and Library Services administered by the Indiana State Library.

-Inspire is a database available to Indiana residents that offers access to thousands of magazines, professional journals, and study aids (including GED, ASVAB, and many more!)
+INSPIRE is the lifelong learning database provided by the Indiana State Library and available to Indiana residents for free.
+The database offers access to thousands of magazines, professional journals, and test and career prep study aids (including SAT, GED, ASVAB, and many more)

 How to Renew Items